Want the perfect workout program?Take Quiz

 The first mistake that new lifters usually make is wearing improper footwear.
 As the foot is what drives force into the ground, you could say this is fairly important.
 Most people new lifters will wear basic sneakers which are almost always designed for running or comfort.
 Unfortunately, “comfort’ is not what you want when lifting.
 The soles of these shoes are often squishy to absorb the shock of the foot hitting the pavement.
 That’s a problem for two reasons:

 Now, this doesn’t mean you need to buy a new pair of lifters right away.
 The cheapest option is to just not wear shoes.
 Well, wear them to the gym but take them off before squatting.
 If your gym has an issue with this, you can find lifting socks which are basically that, simple socks for lifting.
 Other popular options are Converse, or any similar shoe with a firm sole.

 If you do want to look at proper lifting shoes, you could start with something like Reebok Nano or Nike Metcon.
-Or you could do straight for a quality pair of lifters with Adidas being the most popular option.
+Or you could do straight for a quality pair of lifters with Adidas being one of the most popular options.
+You can check out our full list of the best squat shoes for even more options.
 What these will do is give you a solid base but they also come with an elevated heel.
 This helps trainees get depth while staying balanced with good form.

 Related: Heel Elevated Squats

 We love progressive overload as it’s the key to lifting.
 However, there’s a right way and a wrong way.
 The right way is to increase the load using a minimal weight.
 For squats, that should be no more than 10lbs.
 The wrong way will have you throw on an extra 50lbs your next session which will leave you curled up with a busted back.